Understanding Property Assessments and Your Taxes

 - Of the property taxes collected by the City of Courtenay, just over half remains with the city.
 The rest is collected on behalf of other taxing authorities, such as the Comox Valley Regional District, schools, hospital, BC Assessment, Vancouver Island Regional Library, and Municipal Finance Authority.
 The city does not control these charges.

 - The City of Courtenay does not determine property assessment values and cannot alter them.
-Property owners may appeal assessments by making application to the BC Assessment Authority prior to February 1, 2021 by following the steps at their website: www.bcassessment.ca or calling them toll free at 1-866-825-8322
+Property owners may appeal assessments by making application to the BC Assessment Authority by January 31, 2022 by following the steps on the BC Assessment website or calling them toll free at 1-866-825-8322

 The following information from BC Assessment may also be helpful.